pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 ### Default Data Directory Location

+The default for the Abec mainnet in Abelian Desktop Wallet Classic (Legacy) version 4.1.1 uses normal-fullnode, with the default data directory location as follows:

 Developers or individual Solo mining users of Abelian need to download the Abec Mainnet/Testnet (Normal-Full Node) data package, with the default data directory location as follows:

 #### (Mainnet)